widefix/actual_db_schema/README.md

 ## Why ActualDbSchema

+Still not clear why it's needed?
 To grasp the purpose of this gem and the issue it addresses, review the problem definition outlined below.

 ### The problem definition